Nama people: Settlements

-Traditionally, Nama camps had 5-30 huts.
-These huts were circular domes and their doors faced the center of camp.
-They were also arranged hierarchically; the chief's was placed west and faced east.
+Traditionally, Nama camps had 5-30 huts - circular domes whose doors faced the center of camp.
+They were also arranged hierarchically; the chief's was positioned to the west and faced east.
 Other families were placed based on their seniority.
 Elder brothers and their families were on the far right, while younger brothers and their families on the left.
-There are no enclosures for adult livestock.
-They are expected to sleep in front of their owners huts.
-Calves and lambs are placed in an enclosed area in the middle of camp.
-The huts were lined with reed mats made by women, and the mats are placed on wooden frames.
-The reeds are able to soak and absorb water well, thus being able to protect the Nama people from summer rain.
-These Huts are very mobile, but also stable, being able to break them down in less than an hour.
-The huts are also reusable.
+Adult livestock sleep in front of their owners' huts; calves and lambs are placed in an enclosed area in the middle of camp.

 Religion

-They have largely abandoned their traditional religion through the sustained efforts of Christian (and now Muslim) missionaries.
+The Namas have largely abandoned their traditional religion as a result of the sustained efforts of Christian and Muslim missionaries.
 The majority of the Nama people in Namibia today are therefore Christian, while Nama Muslims make up a large percentage of Namibia's Muslims.